Next full band public gig – 2.30pm 9 July Long Lawford Festival

 Videos for Rack and Ruin Acoustic

 Back in January our friends Eddie and Lynne at The Humber Hotel in Coventry allowed us to use their newly refurbished function room to video a live session for the acoustic version of the band (with Nigel still on fiddle).
-We filmed several songs and sets of tunes and you can see six of the videos now on the acoustic band page.
+We filmed several songs and sets of tunes and you can see all seven of the videos now on the acoustic band page.